 In the unlikely event that there is a security breach, we will take all necessary steps to identify the cause and mitigate the effects.
-Where necessary, we will also notify you of such a breach in accordance with our obligations under GDPR or equivalent legislation.
+Where necessary, we will also notify you of such a breach in accordance with our obligations under the applicable Data Protection Legislation.

-The Ogier Group will keep your personal information for at least as long as necessary to fulfil the purpose for which we have collected it.
-In relation to client matters it is Ogier Group policy to retain data for 11 years from the conclusion of the matter subject to the following exceptions:
+The Ogier Group will keep your personal information for at least as long as necessary to fulfil the purpose for which we have collected it or as required to comply with any legal obligations to which we are subject.
+This will involve us regularly reviewing our files to check that information is accurate and up-to-date and still required.
+In relation to client matters, it is the Ogier Group's policy to retain data for 7 - 11 years depending on amongst others, the nature of the personal information and applicable laws pertaining to the retention of such personal information from the conclusion of the matter subject to the following exceptions:

-- where the matter relates to trust, wills and probate, or property in which case the data may be kept indefinitely;
+- where the matter relates to trust, wills and probate, or property in which case the personal information may be kept indefinitely

-- where we consider it necessary to protect ourselves from a legal claim or potential dispute in connection with any services we have provided, we will keep the data for the relevant limitation period;
+- where we consider it necessary to protect ourselves from a legal claim or potential dispute in connection with any services we have provided, we will keep the personal information for the relevant limitation period; or

-- where the data cannot be deleted for legal, regulatory or technical reasons.
+- where the personal information cannot be deleted for legal, regulatory or technical reasons

 Who can I contact